Doc077/melonly-core/README.md

 Basically, a controller is just a class which handles web requests.
 Each controller should contain decorated methods registering routes.
 In the example above, when the user enters `/` route, the request will be passed to the `index` method which returns a view with passed variable.

+Controller methods should always return some value.
+Melonly automatically sends proper headers based on returned content.
+In case of object / array the response will have JSON type.
+When returned value is text, it will be rendered as HTML.

 Controller routes can be created as dynamic patterns with `:paramName` syntax:

 ```ts